Tom Bell (outlaw): Biography

 The robbery and death of the woman passenger angered citizens, and both a sheriff's posse and citizen vigilantes conducted a massive search for the gang.
 By late September Gristy was captured.
 Under threat of being turned over to the irate lynch mob outside the jail, he revealed the location of Bell.
 The Stockton Sheriff raced to arrest him.
 When he found Bell near Firebaugh's Ferry on October 4, 1856, an impromptu posse commanded by Judge George Gordon Belt, a Merced River rancher, had already hanged him.

 Despite the lack of success Bell had in his attempted stagecoach robbery, his example was soon followed by other outlaws with more success.

 Three episodes of the Western television series "Tales of Wells Fargo" featured "Doc Bell" as a character.
-Contrary to history, he was portrayed as a criminal who eventually reformed and returned to the medical profession to pay his debt to society.
+Contrary to history, he was portrayed in the series as a criminal who eventually reformed and returned to the medical profession to pay his debt to society.